wzbozon/FlutterWeatherForecast/README.md

 - Local user preferences to save onboarding passed flag
 - Lottie animation for weather condition
 - Navigation using routes
+- Unit, Widget and Golden file tests
+- DI and State Management using Riverpod
+- Code Generation using Mockito and Build Runner
+- 0 Dart Analysis warnings (on 15 Aug 2024)

 # Screenshots